Comparative Data for White, Opal & Clear Acrylic

 Light Transmission Data

 The biggest difference between opaque white, white and opal acrylic options is the amount of light each of these materials let through.
-With that in mind, here are some approximate light transmission values.
-Included is clear and clear matte acrylic options, as these are often considered and compared with white options:
+With this in mind, here are some approximate light transmission values.
+Included is clear and clear matte acrylic options, because these are often considered and compared with white options:

 |Color||Thickness||Light Transmittance (%)|